World map of the United Nations’ inequality-adjusted Human Development Index

 5. Remember that the average rating for a country is an amalgam of many (often quite different) places in that country.
 For example, the ranking of the USA includes exclusive, prosperous suburbs and poverty-stricken ghettos—which often coexist in the same metropolitan areas.
 Obviously the quality of life in these places varies significantly.

 6. Furthermore, there is a vast difference between living in rural Louisiana, Mississippi, or Oklahoma compared to living in Boston, San Francisco, or Seattle.
 These differences are especially significant for countries with vast economic inequality like the USA.
-They would also be significant for geographically large countries like Canada where the difference between living in Vancouver or Toronto would be so dissimilar to living in the Yukon.
+They would also be significant for geographically large countries like Canada where the difference between living in Vancouver or Toronto is so dissimilar from living in the Yukon.
 The above suggests that perhaps city rankings would be better than country rankings, especially for large, populous countries like the USA.
-Of course, even in cities, the quality of life would depend on the different neighborhoods within that city.
+Of course, even in cities, the quality of life would somewhat depend on different neighborhoods within that city.

 7. We could go even further and claim that your quality of one’s life depends, in large part, on who you are.
 Thus the adage “wherever you go, there you are.”
 This explains why some rich and powerful persons are miserable, while others with far lesser means are content.
 It also explains the phenomena of people being unhappy while vacationing in exotic locales.
 They are miserable or happy there because they took their own psyches with them.